George Moore Scholars

 The closing date for completed applications is the 8th December 2021.

-The George Moore Scholars programme mainly supports applicants interested in studying in the USA, Canada, the UK, New Zealand and Australia.
+The George Moore Scholars programme mainly supports applicants interested in studying in the USA, Canada, or the UK.

 Higher Education institution